 For more information about the SNPHN Community Council click here for the Terms of Reference.

-The Sydney North Primary Health Network (SNPHN) Community Council will give the community an important voice in local healthcare.
+The Sydney North Health Network (SNHN) Community Council will give the community an important voice in local healthcare.
 Individual members of the community will work together, and in tandem with SNPHN Clinical Council (GP and Health Professional led), to achieve better health outcomes for the people of Northern Sydney.